-2. On February 3, 2014, respondent reported under penalty of perjury to the State Bar that he was in compliance with the MCLE requirements, and, in particular, that he had completed his MCLE during the compliance period.
+2. On February 25, 2014, respondent reported under penalty of perjury to the State Bar that he was in compliance with the MCLE requirements, and, in particular, that he had completed his MCLE during the compliance period.

-3. In fact, respondent had only completed seven hours of eligible MCLE courses within the compliance period.
+3. In fact, respondent had only completed four hours of eligible MCLE courses within the compliance period.

-4. When respondent reported to the State Bar under penalty of perjury that he was in compliance with the MCLE requirements, respondent knew that he had not completed the necessary MCLE hours during the compliance period as required.
+4. Prior to affirming compliance, respondent did not review his MCLE certifications or other records of course compliance.
+When respondent reported to the State Bar under penalty of perjury that he was in compliance with the MCLE requirements, respondent was grossly negligent in not knowing that he had not completed the necessary MCLE hours during the compliance period as required.

-5. By August 1, 2014, respondent completed the required 25 hours of MCLE courses after being contacted on July 7, 2014, by the State Bar's Office of Member Records and Compliance regarding an audit of MCLE compliance.
+5. By October 31, 2014, respondent completed the required 25 hours of MCLE courses after being contacted on July 7, 2014, by the State Bar's Office of Member Records and Compliance regarding an audit of MCLE compliance.
 Respondent timely complied with the audit.